 4. Capitoline She Wolf, 5th Century BC

 Legend holds that Rome was founded by the the twins Romulus and Remus.
 The boys were abandoned by their mother.
-They were suckled by a she wolf and then rescued by either shepard or river god.
+They were suckled by a she-wolf and then rescued by either shepherd or river god.